|

 statistics on a per physical device or partition basis.

-be displayed may be entered on the command line.
-If no
+displayed may be entered on the command line.
+If no device

-device nor partition is entered, then statistics are
+nor partition is entered, then statistics are displayed for

-displayed for every device used by the system, and
+every device used by the system, and providing that the

-statistics are displayed for every device defined by the
+for every device defined by the system, including those

-the environment variable POSIXLY_CORRECT is set, in which
+variable POSIXLY_CORRECT is set, in which case 512-byte

-case 512-byte blocks are used.
-The report may show the
+blocks are used.
+The report may show the following fields,

 Device: